alirezacomputerengineer/ransomguard/client/README.md

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue for any bugs, feature requests, or improvements.

----

-This README should give potential users a good overview of what **RansomGuard** does, how it works, and how to configure it on their systems.
-Let me know if you need any additional changes!